Our Neighbourhood Warden Service works with the community to improve our environment and deal with aspects of anti social behaviour.

 Who are they

-In total there are 10 Wardens recruited from a range of backgrounds including the Police, Local Government and the Armed Forces.
+In total there are seven wardens recruited from a range of backgrounds including the Police, Local Government and the Armed Forces.
 Whatever their background the Wardens have a common aim of improving our environment.
 Our Neighbourhood Wardens are easily recognisable when out and about in Erewash, wearing a blue and black uniform displaying the Neighbourhood Warden logo and driving a clearly marked van.

 The Wardens key areas of work include:

 Environmental enforcement (including litter, fly tipping, fly posting and graffiti)

 Management and operation of Erewash Public Car Parks

 Investigation and removal of abandoned vehicles

 Dog welfare and enforcement including collection of stray dogs

 Anti social behaviour